 In 2001, Dallas Denny became Fair Director.
 In October, Fantasia Fair separated itself from the Outreach Institute and began the formation of a new nonprofit, Real Life Experiences–so named because Fantasia Fair provides just that–an entire week of living authentically.

 Dallas served as director through 2007.
 Miqqi Alicia Gilbert then assumed the role and served until 2014.
 Barbara Curry was director in 2015 and 2016, and the multi-talented Jamie Dailey in 2017.

-This year, for the first time, Fantasia Fair has neither a director nor a coordinator.
-As members of the planning committee, Dallas Denny, Dee LaValle, Karen Jandro, and Temperance DuWitt share responsibility for planning and running the 2018 Fantasia Fair, with technical assistance from ex-Director Miqqi Alicia Gilbert.
+In 2018, for the first time, Fantasia Fair had neither a director nor a coordinator.
+Members of the planning committee Dallas Denny, Dee LaValle, Karen Jandro, and Temperance DuWitt shared responsibility for planning and running the 2018 Fantasia Fair, with technical assistance from ex-Director Miqqi Alicia Gilbert.
 Dallas is Board Chair of Real Life Experiences, which will maintain oversight of the Fair through the end of October.
 The new organization Transgender Education Association, designed to become a 501(c)(3) ,will launch at the 2018 Fair and assume fiscal responsibility for the Fair.

 Volunteers and Committee Members

 Fantasia Fair is an all-volunteer organization.
 Everything it was, everything it is, and everything it will be is due to volunteers, many of whom dedicated hundreds of hours over time spans as long as three decades.